netboxlabs/netbox-proxmox-automation/README.md

 - logging into your Proxmox node(s) and running these commands as the 'root' user, or as a user who has adequate permissions to modify Proxmox virtual machines and the underlying storage
 - downloading a cloud image
 - following the documented process in the previous link
-- ensuring that your cloud-init image has included `qemu-guest-agent`; `qemu-guest-agent` is required for discovery of network interfaces/settings and underlying platform information
+- ensuring that your cloud-init image has included `qemu-guest-agent`; `qemu-guest-agent` is *required* for the discovery of network interfaces/settings and underlying platform information
 - converting your cloud-init image to a Proxmox VM template

 The automated VM cloning and configuration process will handle IP allocation/configuration, host naming, ssh key configuration and more.
 The default user for an Ubuntu cloud image is always 'ubuntu'; please refer to the documentation (about default users) for other cloud images.